alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/middleware/index.md

 ### paymasterAndData

-`paymasterAndData` middleware is responsible for computing `paymasterAndData` fields of user operation after estimating gas and fees. `dummyPaymasterAndData` is a dummy middleware that returns a Hex string for gas and fee estimation.
+`paymasterAndData` middleware is responsible for computing `paymasterAndData` fields of user operation after estimating gas and fees. `dummyPaymasterAndData` is a middleware function that sets the paymaster address (for [`Entrypoint v0.7`](/using-smart-accounts/entrypoint-v7) user operations) or the dummy paymasterAndData (for [`Entrypoint v0.6`](/using-smart-accounts/entrypoint-v7) user operations) to be used during gas and fee estimation.
 This will depend on your paymaster provider and must be a value that accurately resembles the gas cost of using your paymaster and does not revert during validation.

 ### customMiddleware